Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 ![](images/launch_config.PNG)

-4. The code will stop at the program entry.
-There are various debugging techniques such as breakpoints, stepping, and so on to identify the data that needs to be protected.
+4. The code stops at the program entry.
+There are various debugging techniques such as breakpoints, stepping, and so on to identify the data that must be protected.
 This example will use the breakpoint inside thread function.
 5. Put a breakpoint at below two lines.

     ```